-BILGE PUMP/ FLOAT SWITCH
+BILGE PUMP & FLOAT SWITCH

 Your boat is equipped with an automatic float switch adjacent to the bilge pump.
-The float switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
-This switch is wired directly to the battery.
-It functions independently of the optional battery select switch, and can activate the bilge pump with the battery select switch in the "off" position.
-The battery must be in good condition to ensure proper operation.
-The pump is also equipped with a switch at the helm.
-When the switch is in the "on" position, the pump will run continuously.
-When a switch is in the "off" position, the pump is off unless activated by the float switch.
+A float switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
+This switch is wired directly to the batteries.
+It functions independently of the battery select switch(es), and can activate the bilge pump with the battery select switch(es) in the "off" position.
+Batteries should be inspected frequently to ensure proper operation.
+The bilge pump is also equipped with a switch at the helm.
+When the switch is in the "on" position the pump will run continuously.
+When the switch is in the "off" position, the pump is off unless activated by the float switch.